 Trainings relevant to MFP will be offered for health care providers and professionals working with persons with disabilities.
-Trainings will include information about the peer mentoring process, the Transition Center services, Community Placement Teams, the services and eligibility for the HCBS waivers, and success stories of individuals who have moved into community living from institutions.
-The trainings will be extensively advertised through licensing and professional organizations such as the National Association of Social Workers (NASW) and the National Network of Career Nursing Assistants (NNCNA).
-The State will work with a local university to provide CEUs for attending the training program as an incentive for professionals to attend.
+Trainings will include information about MFP initiatives, affordable and accessible housing, and person-centered planning.
+The trainings will be extensively advertised through licensing and professional organizations such as the National Association of Social Workers (NASW) and the MFP stakeholder Advisory Group.
+The State will work with a local college to provide CEUs for attending the training program as an incentive for professionals to attend.
 During the first year of the MFP Demonstration, the State will host one training in each geographic region.
-In subsequent years, the free training will be hosted annually with additional trainings hosted upon request for individual organizations or institutions.
+In subsequent years, the free training will be hosted quarterly with additional trainings hosted upon request for individual organizations or institutions.